pkalivas/radiate/docs/source/engine/expressions.md

 ## Example

 So, what does all this do in practice?
 Well, lets say you opt-in to using speciation and as you test, you discover that ideally, your problem gets solved best with ~4 species.
-Well, radiate doesn't offer a 'target species' option out of the box, but using expressions you can build a dyniamic rate (threshold in this case) that encourages the engine to maintain that number of species.
+Well, radiate doesn't offer a 'target species' option out of the box, but using expressions you can build a dynamic rate (threshold in this case) that encourages the engine to maintain that number of species.
 Below we build a distance metric that acts as a feedback loop which combines several species-level metrics, then use it as the distance function for speciation.
 We also register two derived metrics to track the average distance and species count over time.

 === ":fontawesome-brands-python: Python"